 The actual cost of growth hormone therapy varies greatly.
 Depending on your growth hormone prescription, and your individual needs and lifestyle, you could expect to pay anywhere from 500.00 to 1000.00 or more per month for growth hormone therapy.
 Men usually require a lower dose of HGH than women, so men do tend to pay less for growth hormone therapy.

-If you have health insurance, it is possible that your insurance company may pay for all or some of your HGH prescription.
 Even if you have to pay entirely out of pocket for your HGH therapy, there are ways you can work with your growth hormone therapy provider, to keep your costs down.
 However, if you are suffering from a growth hormone deficiency, when you consider the “cost,” of not having growth hormone therapy, you will realize that you should not let the cost of HGH be the deciding factor in choosing to take it or not.